urastogi885/find-euler-tour/README.md

 - Each row lists edges from a vertex of the graph.

 ## Run
+- The following instructions are for Linux-based system.
+Use parallels for Windows and MacOS.
 - Open the terminal, move into your workspace, clone the repository, and move into the project directory.
 ```
 cd <your_worspace>/